baymac/baymac.github.io/_posts/2019-05-24-project-workflow-for-gsoc.md

 7. Once the _`hotfix is`_ complete it is merged to both _`develop`_ and _`master`_

+#### Graphical Tool to visualise the git flow

-We will also use `GitKraken Linux Client` to visualise the git commits, tags, branches etc. Personally I find it helpful.
+We will also use `GitKraken Linux Client` to manage the git commits, tags, branches etc. Personally I find it helpful.

+There are other options like `GitHub Desktop`, `Smart Git`, `Tower 2` etc.

-#### Using plain Git to replicate the GitFlow Workflow with PRs
+#### Using plain Git to replicate the GitFlow Workflow

+This workflow is slightly modified to support merging with the help of Pull Requests.

 ```
 git init